schwerli/Prometheus-terminal/README.md

 - **Multi-Agent System**: Uses a state machine to coordinate multiple agents for efficient task execution.
 - **Integration with External Services**: Seamlessly connects with other services in the `Pantheon-temple` organization.

----

-## 🔗 Integrations

-Prometheus can be connected to other services for extended functionality:

-- **[Argus-GitHub](https://github.com/Pantheon-temple/Argus-GitHub)**: Automatically pull the latest changes from your GitHub repository, answer/fix issues, and review pull requests.
-- **[Hermes](https://github.com/Pantheon-temple/Hermes)**: Enable a chat interface to interact with your codebase ( GitHub or local).
-- **Custom Services**: Connect your own services by sending requests to the FastAPI endpoints.

----

 ## ⚙️ Quick Start